CTLR offers peer tutoring to support students currently enrolled in foreign language courses.

 Students become language tutors via faculty referral, usually near the beginning of the semester.
 Students who wish to become tutors should fill out this form.
 You may contact the CTLR to find out whether there is any need for new tutors and to learn the name of the faculty liaison(s) for that particular department.
 Once students are selected as tutors, they are required to attend a paid paperwork/training meeting before they can begin working.

-NOTE: We are currently recruiting new tutors for the fall 2020 semester.
+NOTE: We are currently recruiting new tutors for the 2021-2022 academic year.
 Contact Diane DeBella at email@example.com for more information.

 Share your experience with us!